 To get to Raasay there’s really only one option (unless you have your own boat) which is to take a 25-minute ferry from the Sconser jetty on Skye’s eastern edge to the opposite jetty at Churchton Bay.

 From there, visitors have free roam of the island thanks to a single-track road that winds its way from the beach at the southern end all the way to the northern peninsula where it joins the famous Calum’s Road at the far north (more on that later).

-At just 24 square miles, Raasay is nowhere near as big as Skye, but it has a much smaller population and far fewer tourists, meaning you can explore it from top to bottom (14 miles) and side to side (5 miles) in almost guaranteed peace and quiet.
+At just 24 square miles, Raasay is nowhere near as big as the Isle of Skye but it has a much smaller population and far fewer tourists, meaning you can explore it from top to bottom (14 miles) and side to side (5 miles) in almost guaranteed peace and quiet.

 The terrain is surprisingly varied and comprises shingle and sand beaches around its perimeter, low-lying grass plains further inland, and wide stretches of moorland and rocky peaks in the centre, all pockmarked with the occasional woodland and loch.